-In 2003, Dr. Rabinowitz’s life took a turn.
-A family member had a child born with a genetic disease and the child died.
-Dr. Rabinowitz experienced firsthand the trauma, stress, and devastation that an unexpected diagnosis of genetic disease can bring to a family and he was moved to action.
+In 2003, Dr. Rabinowitz’s life took a turn; a family member had a child born with a genetic disease, and the child passed away in infancy.
+Dr. Rabinowitz experienced firsthand the trauma, stress, and devastation that an unexpected diagnosis of genetic disease can bring to a family and was moved to action.

 Dr. Rabinowitz is now an authority in the field of prenatal and preconception informatics-based genetic testing.
-He has served as the Principal Investigator on six research grants awarded by the National Institutes of Health from which multiple publications have emerged in the leading journals of the field such as Bioinformatics, Human Reproduction, and Molecular Human Reproduction.
+He has served as the Principal Investigator on six research grants awarded by the National Institutes of Health.
+Multiple publications have emerged in leading journals including Bioinformatics, Human Reproduction, and Molecular Human Reproduction.
 He actively presents at medical conferences around the world, including at the annual meeting of the American College of Medical Genetics, American Society of Reproductive Medicine, and Fetal Medicine Foundation World Congress.

-Dr Rabinowitz is a board member, advisor, and angel investor for multiple technology companies in the fields of biotech, communications, cleantech and healthcare.
-He has received the Scott Helt Memorial Award from IEEE and was selected by MIT Technology Review Magazine as one of the top 35 technology innovators under 35 in the US.
+Dr. Rabinowitz is a board member, advisor, and angel investor for multiple companies in biotechnology, communications, cleantech and healthcare.
+He has received the Scott Helt Memorial Award from IEEE and was selected by MIT Technology Review Magazine as one of the top 35 technology innovators under 35 in the United States.

 Chief Technology Officer

-Mr. Sheena is company co-founder and an experienced entrepreneur with proven success in technology innovation.
-Before co-founding Natera, Mr. Sheena co-founded PocketThis with offices in the UK and the US and sold cutting edge server technology to mobile networks worldwide.
+Mr. Sheena is a co-founder of Natera and an experienced entrepreneur with proven success in technology innovation.
+Prior to Natera, Mr. Sheena co-founded PocketThis which sold cutting edge server technology to mobile networks worldwide.
+While a graduate student at MIT, and in partnership with the Associated Press, Reuters, Knight Ridder, ABC, and the New York Times, he architected the first web-based personalized newspaper called “Fishwrap.”
+The technology was licensed by and deployed to newspapers worldwide, including the San Francisco Chronicle.
+After MIT, Mr. Sheena worked as a software architect at Firefly, an online community, personalization and collaborative filtering company.
+After Firefly was purchased by Microsoft, he brought online the largest running personalization and online identity system used by tens of millions of people worldwide.
 Mr. Sheena’s background is in personalization technology.
-While a graduate student at MIT, and in partnership with the Associated Press, Reuters, Knight Ridder, ABC, and the New York Times, he helped architect the first web-based personalized newspaper called “Fishwrap”.
-The technology was licensed by and deployed to newspapers worldwide, most notably the San Francisco Chronicle.
-After MIT, Mr. Sheena worked as a software architect at Firefly, a pioneering company in online community, personalization and collaborative filtering.
-Firefly was purchased by Microsoft, where Mr. Sheena then worked to bring online the largest running personalization and online identity system used by tens of millions of people around the globe.
-He holds both M.Eng. and S.B. degrees from MIT as well as a number of patents in internet and mobile technology.
+He holds both M.Eng. and B.S. degrees from MIT as well as a number of patents in internet and mobile technology.